Bruce Highway Upgrade, Queensland, Australia

 The 1,670km-long highway is a part of the National Land Transport Network.
 It is named in the honour of the former Queensland and federal politician Henry Adam Bruce.

 Bruce Highway is a vital link for 11 coastal ports and west-east freight movements.
 It provides key linkages between inland production areas and towns.
 The highway connects the ports and business centres within south-east Queensland, offering accessibility to many coastal tourist attractions in the region.
 It also serves as a local roadway for many regional communities.

 The highway carries huge traffic volumes daily, with north of Brisbane segment witnessing more than 100,000 vehicle movements each day.

-The traffic volumes on the highway are expected to grow by more than three percent a year to 2025, which calls for upgrades to the highway to ensure safe, reliable and efficient passenger and freight transportation between regions.
+The traffic volumes on the highway are expected to grow by more than 3% a year to 2025, which calls for upgrades to ensure safe, reliable and efficient passenger and freight transportation between regions.

 Upgrade projects along the Bruce Highway